HOUSING CHOICE VOUCHER PROGRAM

 Once the property is rented, please contact the SHA Section 8 office so that the unit can be removed from the list.

 Before a tenant can move into the property, SHA is required to inspect the unit.
-The inspector is looking for minimum Housing Quality Standards (called HQS) to ensure that the unit is in livable condition.
+The inspector is looking for minimum Housing Quality Standards (called HQS) to ensure that the unit is decent, safe, sanitary and in a livable condition.
 If the unit does not meet HQS, the landlord will be asked to make repairs to the unit prior to the client moving in.
 SHA will not sign the Housing Assistance Payment Contract or pay rent towards a unit until it passes inspection.

 Please see the attached HQS checklist used by the inspectors:

-The Department of Housing and Urban Development has implemented new laws regarding defective paint (potentially containing lead) in units build before 1978.
-HQS inspections conducted by SHA are required to follow these laws.
+The Department of Housing and Urban Development has implemented new laws regarding deteriorated paint (potentially containing lead) in units built before 1978.
+HQS inspections conducted by the SHA are required to follow these laws.

-If loose and peeling paint is found during an inspection, the inspector will note the violation and indicate on the inspection report that the paint must be addressed in accordance with lead safe work practices.
+If deteriorated paint is found during an inspection, the inspector will note the violation and indicate on the inspection report whether the amount of deteriorated paint is above or below the HUD established de minimis level and that the paint must be addressed in accordance with lead safe work practices.

 The landlord provides the desired rent for the unit.
 However, the rent must be reasonable compared to other units of similar location, quality, size, type, and age.
 If the rent is not reasonable to similar units, the landlord may be asked to lower the rent to accommodate the tenant interested in moving into the property.
-In addition, rent increases must also be reasonable in relation to comparable units, the payment standard, and what portion of the rent the tenant can afford to pay.
+In addition, rent increases must also be reasonable in relation to comparable unassisted units in the area.

 If the landlord chooses to increase the rent, they can do so one year after occupancy.
 The landlord must provide a copy of the rent increase notification to the SHA Section 8 Office at least 60 days prior to the desired effective date.

-SHA will pay the landlord for the difference between the payment standard and tenants total payment.
-The tenant will pay the difference between the total rent and the voucher amount.
+The tenant will pay the difference between the actual rent charged and the HAP amount.
 Both the tenant and SHA will pay their portions of the rent at the beginning of every month.
 A delay in SHA’s portion of the payment may be expected when the tenant first moves into the unit.
 However, a prorated rent can be paid on a mid-month move.
 Please contact the SHA Section 8 office for more details on when exactly payment will be sent.

 The landlord has the right to select the tenant for their unit, using whatever criteria they would normally use.
-However, the landlord cannot discriminate against an individual because of race, color, religion, sex, national origin, age, familial status, or disability.
+However, the landlord cannot discriminate against an individual because of creed, color, disability, national origin, sexual orientation, gender identity or expression, military status, age, sex, marital status, or familial status.
+Also, a landlord cannot discriminate against an individual based on their source of income.

 Tenant Related Issues